S-H-U-H-A-R-I/Website-Audio-Scraper/README.md

 # Website Audio Scraper

-This is a FastAPI-based web application that scrapes audio links from a given website and downloads them to the projects 'downloads' folder.
+This is a FastAPI-based web application that scrapes audio links from a given website and downloads them to the project's 'downloads' folder.

 ## Installation

 1. Clone this repository
-2. Install the required packages (Optional: create a virtual env using python):
+2. Install the required packages (Optional: create a virtual env using Python):

     ```bash
     pip install -r requirements.txt
     ```